Last Updated on

-After a full day exploring Abu Dhabi, we arrived at the airport at 10:00pm excited for our redeye flights to the Maldives.
-Flying Qatar Airways, we had a quick connection in Doha to catch our longer flight to Malé, Maldives.
+After a full day exploring Abu Dhabi, we arrived at the airport at 10:00pm excited for our redeye flight to the Maldives.
+We were flying Qatar Airways, which meant a quick connection in Doha to catch our longer flight to Malé, Maldives.

 As we got in the line for check-in, I glanced at the departures board and noticed that practically every flight showed delayed or canceled.
 What!??
 The weather outside seemed fine, we were in the middle of the desert after all, what could be the problem?
 As it turned out, the problem was fog.
 Enough fog to cause the virtual shutdown of the Abu Dhabi airport.